rubrikinc/rubrik-client-for-prometheus/quickstart.md

 The resulting docker image will be in the local repository on the server.

-This docker image is also available on the Docker Hub at [this link](https://hub.docker.com/repository/docker/rubrikinc/rubrik-prometheus-client).
+Docker images are not currently available on Docker Hub, so you will need to build these yourself.

 ## Using the Prometheus Agent